aspose-total/Aspose.Total-Products/total/en/java/conversion/epub-to-xlt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export EPUB to XLT via Java" h2="Convert EPUB file to XLT by using on premise Java API within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of components that enables developers to easily integrate EPUB to XLT conversion feature in their Java applications.
+This suite consists of two components, namely Aspose.PDF for Java and Aspose.Cells for Java.

+Aspose.PDF for Java is a powerful PDF manipulation API that enables developers to render EPUB to XLSX.
+It provides a wide range of features such as creating, editing, converting, and manipulating PDF documents.
+It also supports various file formats such as DOCX, XLSX, HTML, and EPUB.

+Aspose.Cells for Java is a powerful spreadsheet programming API that enables developers to convert XLSX to XLT.
+It provides a wide range of features such as creating, editing, and manipulating spreadsheets.
+It also supports various file formats such as XLSX, XLS, CSV, and XLT.

-By using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can integrate EPUB to XLT conversion feature in your Java applications in two-step process.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/) you can render EPUB to XLSX.
-In the second step, you can convert XLSX to XLT by using Spreadsheet Programming API [Aspose.Cells for Java](https://products.aspose.com/cells/java/).
+Using Aspose.Total for Java, developers can easily integrate EPUB to XLT conversion feature in their Java applications.
+The two-step process involves rendering EPUB to XLSX using Aspose.PDF for Java and then converting XLSX to XLT using Aspose.Cells for Java.
+This makes it easy for developers to quickly and easily integrate EPUB to XLT conversion feature in their applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}